Medically reviewed by Drugs.com. Last updated on Aug 1, 2019.

 Concurrent drug therapy issues:

-• Pediatric: Use with extreme caution in children with history of pancreatitis or risk factors for development of pancreatitis.
+• Pediatric: Use with caution in pediatric patients with a history of prior antiretroviral nucleoside exposure or pancreatitis, or other significant risk factors for development of pancreatitis.

 Dosage form specific issues: